-Every day, it seems, we wake up to find out about a new Netflix Original show.
+Every day, it seems, we wake up to find out about new Netflix Originals.
 But how many of these shows are great, and how many are just there to fill up the rows of content on the Netflix home screen?
 We ask ourselves this question all the time, and have compiled our list of the best original shows on Netflix.

 Chilling Adventures of Sabrina